lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note: Hash algorithms that can be used as one-way functions are listed in CMP Algortihms [RFCCCCC] Section 2.

-Note: As alternative to this mechanism, the mechanism described in {{sect-5.1.3.4}} can be applies.

 #### Signature
 {: id="sect-5.1.3.3"}